yqyouqichen/youqichen.github.io/_posts/2020-5-26-derivatives.md

 ## **Derivative**
 A security that derives its value from the value or return of another asset or security
-+ *Exchange Traded*: standardized, backed by a clearning house
++ *Exchange-traded*: standardized, backed by a clearning house
 + *Over-the-counter*: counterparty, defaulty risk